sonyarianto/sshmgr/README.md

 ## Technical notes

-- Config file that store all of your server info is stored on `$HOME` directory on a file called `.sshmgr.config.json`
+- Config file stored on `$HOME` directory on a file called `.sshmgr.config.json`.
+It will automatically created when not exists.

 ## License